 Some teams with a need at guard are likely to use earlier picks on other positions.
 Thus, Cleveland carries a lot of value as a potential bargain addition on the inside.
 Teams like the Seattle Seahawks, Pittsburgh Steelers, and Jacksonville Jaguars could be good fits.
 As a depth piece, he’ll be a potential candidate for other teams as well.

 The interior line is one position where NFL teams often seek out potential starters in the middle rounds.
 This means that Cleveland might eventually retain his starting role in the NFL.
-He’ll have to alleviate concerns surrounding his athletic upside.
+He’ll have to alleviate concerns surrounding his lateral movement and range.
 Nevertheless, on the interior, traits like power, hand precision, and urgency hold just as much weight.
 Cleveland isn’t lacking in those departments.